-Cloud uses a network layer to connect different devices to provide access to resources that are residing in the centralized data center of the cloud.
+Cloud uses a network layer to connect different devices to provide access to resources residing in the centralized data center of the cloud.
 Cloud technology users can use the data center through the company's network or internet facilities.
-This technology provides various advantages; as users can access the cloud from anywhere at any time, but the network bandwidth should have to be more.
-This technology not only facilitates desktop and laptop users but the mobile users can also access their business systems based on their demand.
+This technology provides various advantages; users can access the cloud from anywhere at any time, but the network bandwidth should have to be more.
+This technology not only facilitates desktop and laptop users, but mobile users can also access their business systems based on their demand.

 In the Cloud computing system architecture, there is another mechanism of shifting the workload.
 Local machines don't have to perform massive lifting operations when it comes to run applications.
-Cloud technology can handle those heavy loaded tasks automatically easily and efficiently.
+Cloud technology can handle those heavy loaded tasks automatically, easily, and efficiently.
 This brings down the hardware & software demands.
-The only thing that the users have to think is the cloud computing interface software of the system, which works merely as a web-browser in the front end of the user.
+The only thing that the users have to think of is the system's cloud computing interface software, which works merely as a web-browser at the front end of the user.
 The cloud's network takes care of the rest along with the back-end.

 The back-end is connected through a virtual network or internet.
-Other than that, there are few more components such as Middleware, cloud resources, etc. that includes the cloud computing architecture.
-The backend is used by service providers that include various servers, computers, virtual machines & data storage facilities that are combined to form the cloud technology.
+Other than that, there are few more components such as Middleware, cloud resources, etc. that include cloud computing architecture.
+The backend is used by service providers that include various servers, computers, virtual machines & data storage facilities combined to form the cloud technology.
 Its dedicated server handles each application in the system.
-The front end includes the cloud computing system or network that is used for accessing the cloud computing system.
+The front end includes the cloud computing system or network used to access the cloud computing system.
 The cloud computing systems' interface varies from cloud to cloud.

 The back-end has two principal responsibilities:

 One central server is used to manage the entire cloud system architecture.
 The server is solely responsible for handling the smoothness of traffic without disruption.
 Middleware is a particular type of software that is used to perform processes & also connects networked computers.
-Depending on the demand of client/user, the storage is provided by the cloud technology's service provider.
+Depending on the client/user's demand, the storage is provided by the cloud technology's service provider.